-The Grand Cru Corton is true for red wines and white wines, by the way, it is the only one for red wines in the Côte de Beaune.
-This also extends into the districts Ladoix-Serrigny and Pernand-Vergelesses, The red wine is made from Pinot Noir with small amounts of Pinot Gris and Pinot Liébault.
+The Corton Grand Cru location applies to red and white wines, and is the only one for red wines in the Côte de Beaune area.
+This also extends into the districts Ladoix-Serrigny and Pernand-Vergelesses, The red wine is made from Pinot Noir with small portions of Pinot Gris and Pinot Liébault.
 However, white wine from Chardonnay is also produced in the smallest quantities.
-The vineyard area is over 90 hectares on reddish marl ground on a iron and calcareous plate.
-The area is subdivided into 20 subregions, which may add their name to Corton, but this is not claimed in principle.
-These are Les Bressandes, Le Charlemagne, Les Chaumes, Les Chaumes et la Voierosse, Les Combes, Le Corton, Les Fiètres, Les Grèves, Les Languettes, Les Maréchaudes, Les Meix, Les Meix Lallemand, Les Paulands, Les Perrières, Les Pougets Les Renardes, Le Rognet-Corton, Le Clos de Roi, Les Vergennes and La Vigne au Saint.
+The vineyard area is over 90 hectares on reddish marl soil on an iron and calcareous plate.
+The area is divided into 20 sub-areas, which may add their name to Corton, but this is not used in principle.
+These are Les Bressandes, Le Charlemagne, Les Chaumes, Les Chaumes et la Voierosse, Les Combes, Le Corton, Les Fiètres, Les Grèves, Les Languettes, Les Maréchaudes, Les Meix, Les Meix Lallemand, Les Paulands, Les Perrières, Les Pougets , Les Renardes, Le Rognet-Corton, Le Clos de Roi, Les Vergennes and La Vigne au Saint.

 The Premier Cru locations cover 40 hectares of vineyards.
 They are called Clos des Maréchaudes, Clos du Chapître (Les Meix), La Coutière, La Maréchaude, La Toppe au Vert, Les Chaillots, Les Fournières, Les Guérets, Les Maréchaudes, Les Moutottes, Les Paulands, Les Petites Lolières, Les Vazolières and Les Vercots.
 The wines from the Grand Cru and Premier Cru locations make up more than half.
 The rest are marketed under the Village appellation Aloxe-Corton .
 Well-known producers in the Aloxe-Corton appellation include Arnoux, Bichot Bonneau du Martray Bouchard Père et Fils, Chapuis, Coche-Dury, Delarche, Domaine Leroy, Dubreuil-Fontaine, Faiveley, Hospices de Beaune.
 Jadot.
 Louis Latour, Prieur, Remoissenet, Tollot-Beaut and Verget.